alex-le2/verilog-basic/README.md

 Hi there!
-This repository is for reviewing my basic Verilog skills!
+This repository is for reviewing basic Verilog skills!
-This development environment is Ubuntu 20.04.6 and Vivado 2022.2.
+This project is developed on Ubuntu 20.04.6 and Vivado 2022.2.
 Thank you.